 With Radian6, you can listen to the conversations about your brand that are happening online, measure what’s being said about your company, engage with the customers, discover the actual community itself, and increase your positive social presence.
 Radian6 provides easy to read summaries about the interaction and chatter about your brand so that you can easily engage with the most influential customers.
 If the price turns you off, remember that it starts with plans specifically designed to help medium-sized businesses.
 If you’re a personal user, this may not be the resource for you.

-HowSociable works a little like Klout, giving you a score of your brands impact on the web.
-However, HowSociable is different because it measures 36 different social sites including Twitter, Facebook, YouTube, LinkedIn, Google+, Blogger, WordPress, and even Amazon and eBay.
+HowSociable works a little like Klout, giving you a score of your brand’s impact on the web.
+However, HowSociable is different because it measures 36 different social sites, including Twitter, Facebook, YouTube, LinkedIn, Google+, Blogger, WordPress, and even Amazon and eBay.
 From those 36 sites, HowSociable takes one week’s activity across the social web sphere and analyzes it to score you based on the activity of brands like yours.
-By comparing brands, viewing high impact mentions, and loading historical data, you can effectively capture your best audience and use it to your brand’s advantage.
+By comparing brands, viewing high impact mentions, and historical loading data, you can effectively capture your best audience and use it to your brand’s advantage.

 Cost: Starts at $500/month

 MutualMind offers a service that will listen to the web for keywords and topics of interest for your business and provide real-time results.
 It accesses information from Facebook, Twitter, YouTube, Flickr, and many more sites to provide you with the most comprehensive reports.
-The proprietary algorithms filter out noise and deliver the most accurate and relevant information for you.
+The proprietary algorithms filter out the noise and deliver the most accurate and relevant information for you.
 Their pricing is based on the customer, which may turn some people off from checking it out, but if you’re looking for a comprehensive set of social media monitoring, intelligence, and management capabilities, you may want to check out MutualMind for your business.